Frequently Asked Questions

 data.
 A FITS can also contain tables (quite useful for catalogs).
 For a

-more complete treatment of FITS please refer to
+more complete treatment of FITS please refer to our

 How do I get a FITS reader?